Health Center Frequently Asked Questions

 I completed a medical form for the Odyssey trip or for Athletics as a varsity athlete.
 Do I still have to complete the Admission History & Physical Exam Form?

-Yes, this form will provide the basis for your medical chart which will be utilized when you visit the Student Health Center.
+Yes, this form will provide the basis for your medical chart which will be utilized when you visit the Center for Student Health and Well-Being.
 You must complete it in addition to any forms required by Davidson Outdoors or the Athletic Department.

 Do I really have to have more shots?